Visit two Russian cities at the centre of some of the most important events in modern European history.

 Return flight from St Petersburg to the UK.

 Want to visit Russia, but not this itinerary?
 Just get in touch and let us know what you want.
 Just Request a Quote and let us know which changes you'd like.
-Alternatively, you can get in touch on 0121 271 0121 or [email protected] to plan your ideal trip.

 Need inspiration for your trip?